 Bring to mind for a moment when you have extended kindness to another person at work and recall how good that made you feel.

 Compassionate leadership is when someone truly cares about the welfare of others.
-It's inspiring to feel connected, to build meaningful relationships and trust amongst teams.
+It's inspiring to feel connected, to build meaningful relationships and trust team members.
 Compassion is more than just a character trait, it’s a mindset and it can be fostered in the workplace.

 Top reasons why leading with compassion creates workplaces people love: